Skip to main content

 Prepare Your Sleep Environment 🛏️

-The goal isn’t perfection—it’s presence.
-Each night you practice a phone-free bedtime, your body relearns how to slow down on its own, returning to the natural rhythm screens once disrupted.
+The aim isn’t perfection, but presence.
+Each night you practice a phone-free bedtime, your body relearns how to slow down on its own, gradually returning to the natural rhythm that screens often disrupt.

 🌸 Restful Nights, Clearer Mornings